-If you need to store longer than two weeks, the next best option is to freeze, not refrigerate.
+If you need to keep cookies fresh longer than two weeks, the next best option is to freeze, not refrigerate.
 Here’s how to do it.

 - Make sure the cookies are cooled entirely.
 Again, this is 100% essential for avoiding a soggy cookie nightmare.

 - Line the cookies in a single layer, if possible.
 A single layer of cooking is recommended.

 - For multiple layers, line with wax paper.
 You don’t want to end up with cookies that are stuck together.
 You can avoid this by placing a sheet of wax paper between each layer of cookies.